polyaxon/polyaxon/site/docs/core/quick-start/scale.md

 version: 1.1
 kind: component
 name: automated-process
-description: runs an experiment. if the loss is higher than max_loss start a hyperparameter tuning process, and then print the best models
+description: runs an experiment, if the loss is higher than max_loss start a hyperparameter tuning process, and then print the best models
 inputs:
 - {name: max_loss, type: float, value: 0.01, isOptional: true, description: "max loss to start a tuning job."}
 - {name: top, type: int, value: 5, isOptional: true, description: "top jobs."}